 Regional Director–South Bay Cities COG: Bea Dieringer, Mayor Pro Tem, Rolling Hills

-Regional Director–Westside Cities COG: Sue Himmelrich, Council Member, Santa Monica
+Regional Director–Westside Cities COG: Sue Himmelrich, Mayor, Santa Monica

 Regional Director–City of Los Angeles: John Wickham, Chief Legislative Analyst, Los Angeles